 Here’s some simple advice for visiting Buddhist temples and respecting Buddhist beliefs if your planning to travel to South East Asia for the first time.
 I’ve put it together based on my personal experiences to help anyone who might be interested.

-Please feel free to comment if you’d like to add anything else!
+Please feel free to comment if you’d like to add anything else about Buddhist beliefs!

 Some general advice first that applies to everywhere in South East Asia.